b4tec/whatsapp-bot/README.md

 Next, we set up the Twilio account details and define a function `handle_message` to handle incoming WhatsApp messages.
 This function generates a response using `generate_response` and sends it back to the user.

 Finally, we set up a Twilio webhook using Flask to listen for incoming messages and call `handle_message` to handle them.
-When a user sends a message to your WhatsApp Business account, Twilio will send a webhook to your server, which will generate a response using OpenAI and send it back to the user.
+When a user sends a message to your WhatsApp account, Twilio will send a webhook to your server, which will generate a response using OpenAI and send it back to the user.

 Note that you will need to set up a webhook URL in your Twilio account and configure your WhatsApp account to use it.
 You will also need to have a publicly accessible server to host this script.